The new ETIAS guide explained...

 The applicant must also disclose any serious convictions in the past 20 years.

 Travellers must also provide the reason for their journey (holiday, business, visiting family, etc), specify the Schengen Area country they will first arrive in, and provide the address of their first night’s stay – which will pose a problem for tourists who like to make plans as they go along.
-If this sounds like you, then make sure you use the Pogo app to plan your holiday as you go
+If this sounds like you, then make sure you use the Pogo app to plan your holiday as you go.

 Will I need to apply for an Etias every time I travel to Europe?